-EIA MODULE METHODS PURPOSE Land Review of land use plan in the host municipality of Sta.
-Cruz, Davao del Sur Soil sampling and quality analysis Review of relevant geologic maps covering the study area Assessment of terrestrial ecology in the study area through desktop-based evaluation and tree inventory census To assess land use/zoning compatibility of the proposed project To establish baseline information on soil quality in the proposed project site To assess possible impacts of geologic hazards on the proposed development To establish baseline information on terrestrial flora and fauna in the proposed project site Air Climatological data from the Philippine Atmospheric, Geophysical, and Astronomical Services Administration (PAGASA) Ambient air quality and noise level monitoring and analysis Air dispersion modeling To assess possible impacts of meteorology on the proposed development To establish baseline information on ambient air quality and noise levels in the project area with considerations on relevant national standards To assess possible impacts of proposed project activities on air quality in the impact area Water Coastal, groundwater and surface water sampling and quality analysis to establish the baseline Review of available water quality monitoring data covering the study area • To establish baseline information on water quality in the project area with considerations on relevant national standards People Socio-economic and perception survey in the project impact areas Review of socio-economic profile of the communities in the impact area (Barangay Darong), Stakeholder consultations (focused group discussion, key informant interview with various stakeholders To establish baseline information on the socio-economic conditions in the impact areas and general perception on the proposed project To involve stakeholders in the EIA process and address issues and concerns on the proposed project
+EIA MODULE METHODS PURPOSE LAND Review of land use plan in the host municipality of Sta.
+Cruz, Davao del Sur Soil sampling and quality analysis Review of relevant geologic maps covering the study area Assessment of terrestrial ecology in the study area through desktop-based evaluation and tree inventory census To assess land use/zoning compatibility of the proposed project To establish baseline information on soil quality in the proposed project site To assess possible impacts of geologic hazards on the proposed development To establish baseline information on terrestrial flora and fauna in the proposed project site AIR Climatological data from the Philippine Atmospheric, Geophysical, and Astronomical Services Administration (PAGASA) Ambient air quality and noise level monitoring and analysis Air dispersion modeling To assess possible impacts of meteorology on the proposed development To establish baseline information on ambient air quality and noise levels in the project area with considerations on relevant national standards To assess possible impacts of proposed project activities on air quality in the impact area WATER Coastal, groundwater and surface water sampling and quality analysis to establish the baseline Review of available water quality monitoring data covering the study area To establish baseline information on water quality along the project area with considerations on relevant national standards To assess possible impacts of the project to groundwater and marine quality and ecosystem.
+PEOPLE Socio-economic and perception survey in the project impact areas Review of socio-economic profile of the communities in the impact area (Barangay Darong), Stakeholder consultations (focused group discussion, key informant interview with various stakeholders To establish baseline information on the socio-economic conditions in the impact areas and general perception on the proposed project To involve stakeholders in the EIA process and address issues and concerns on the proposed project